 It is surprisingly easy to introduce extraneous variables during the procedure.
 For example, the same experimenter might give clear instructions to one participant but vague instructions to another.
 Or one experimenter might greet participants warmly while another barely makes eye contact with them.
-To the extent that such variables affect participants' behaviour, they add noise to the data and make the effect of the independent variable more difficult to detect.
+To the extent that such variables affect participants' behavior, they add noise to the data and make the effect of the independent variable more difficult to detect.
 If they vary across conditions, they become confounding variables and provide alternative explanations for the results.
 For example, if participants in a treatment group are tested by a warm and friendly experimenter and participants in a control group are tested by a cold and unfriendly one, then what appears to be an effect of the treatment might actually be an effect of experimenter demeanor.
-When there are multiple experimenters, the possibility for introducing extraneous variables is even greater, but is often necessary for practical reasons.